Art Department - Fall 2026 - Digital Art - Ronaldo Kiel

 Course Description Class Projects Schedule Important Dates Contact Index

-Your animations should be rendered in Maya at 540HD resolution.
-All class projects should be uploaded as video clips, compiled in After Effects or simply saved from QuickTime Player.
+This class is divided into four projects, but you only have three assignments.
+All assignments should be uploaded as video clips, compiled in After Effects, or simply saved from QuickTime Player.

-Class projects must be uploaded by the due date for grading.
-Please refer to the schedule page for the deadlines of all projects.
-We will use the Assignments page on the Bright Space class site for this purpose.
+Class assignments must be uploaded by the due date to be consider for full grade.
+Please refer to the schedule page for the deadlines of the assignments.
+We will use the assignments page on the Bright Space class site for uploading assignments.

-All four projects for this class represent four distinct stages in the design and production of a short animation featuring a Talking Head.
-These projects are:
+The four projects for this class represent distinct stages in the design and production of a short animation featuring a Talking Head.

 File Format: QuickTime

-Develop the look of your character's head by painting your textures and creating materials.
-Develop the necessary shaders in Maya and render one turntable animation of your character's head in Maya and upload it.
-(Same setting as project one.)
+Develop the look of your character’s head by painting your textures and creating materials.
+Develop the necessary shaders in Maya and render one turntable animation of your character’s head in Maya.
+The animation should be rendered in Arnold.
+For that, you will need to set up an IBL (image base light) or any other light setup.

 This is the end of our course.
-You will upload a short animation of your character's head talking.
-You can use key frame animation or use iFacial motion capture.
+You will upload a short animation of your character’s head talking.
+You can use key frame animation or facial motion capture.

 File Format: QuickTime with audio